abednarik/moving-to-terraform/README.md

 This will take a while since we are using s smal AWS Instance that is free to use.
 Wait a few minutes until the instance is ready.
 You can check this using AWS Console.
-If everything went well, you should get at the end what we have in (outputs.tf)[repo-url:outputs.tf].
+If everything went well, you should get at the end what we have in [outputs.tf][https://github.com/abednarik/moving-to-terraform/blob/master/outputs.tf].
 We use this file to show details of resources created, in this case the ELB fqdn, in my case is:
 *elb-web-example-213959227.us-east-1.elb.amazonaws.com*
 You can verify out stack is working using curl or wget like this